lilivi-tech/Official/src/pages/en/refund.md

 Lilivi is committed to providing a clear refund policy to ensure a satisfactory experience.
 Please read this Refund Policy carefully before making a purchase.

+Note: We do not offer direct website checkout.
+In‑app subscriptions are billed and managed by Apple App Store and Google Play; refunds follow store terms.

 ## 1. Auto‑renewal, Upgrade, Downgrade, Cancellation

 - Subscriptions automatically renew at the end of each billing period.